yuki-nyaa/4fc52ce0adb1fb52b68e34c1ea6e143976bb6ffd4350a4d408d8a4d9c46680b8/doc/index.md

-The RE/flex regex library consists of a set of C++ templates and classes that encapsulate regex engines in a standard API for scanning, tokenizing, searching, and splitting of strings, wide strings, files, and streams.
+The RE/flex regex library consists of a set of C++ templates and classes that encapsulate regex engines in a standard API for scanning, tokenizing, searching, and splitting of strings, u32 strings, files, and streams.

 The RE/flex regex library is a class hierarchy that has at the root an abstract class `reflex::AbstractLexer`.
 Pattern types may differ between for matchers